rtayek/play/readme.txt

 got r code to make new price files. the are in DataPaths: Path newPrices=Path.of("e:\\data");
 we only have 1538 new prices, but r is making the rest. so we can use these now.

++we need to add a date to the data frame. maybe include the data in the filename